 Cancer that exist within the eye are different from skin cancer.
 Uveal (or eye) melanoma is the most common primary tumor in the eye.
 This occurs uvee or middle layer of the eyeball, and it can occur when a genetic mutation develops in the pigmented cells of the eye.
 It is unclear why it develops, although there are genetic predisposition syndromes that may be responsible for this.

 People often do not realize that the cancer can spread from other parts of the body like the lungs or chest, and affect the eyes.
 In fact, the most common eye cancer is not the primary - a metastasis, or cancer that started in another part of the body and spread to the eye.
 Ophthalmologists will be looking for, if there is a history of cancer elsewhere in the body, and there are new ocular symptoms such as loss of vision or flashing lights.

 Who is most at risk of these cancers?

 Melanoma of the eye may be affected at all, but it tends to occur more than people with lighter hair and eye color.
-Some studies have shown that welders have a slightly increased risk of developing melanoma, which, according to some, is due to ultraviolet radiation from the welding tools or other environmental reasons.
+Some studies have shown that welders have a slightly increased risk of developing melanoma, which, according to some, is due to ultraviolet radiation from the welding tools or other factors of the environment.
 There is no convincing scientific evidence supporting the claim that exposure to the sun is associated with uveal melanoma.
 In addition, we do not really know what causes mutations that lead to cancer of the eye.